-In developing its segmentation policy for reticulated pipelines, the Commission made another fundamental error because it confuses a pipeline’s rate design with how a pipeline actually operates.
+In developing its segmentation policy for reticulated pipelines, the Commission made another fundamental error because it confused a pipeline’s rate design with how a pipeline actually operates.
 The Commission found that reticulated pipelines with a postage stamp rate design should allow firm shippers to utilize all points on the system and to release segments of capacity between any two points while continuing to use other segments of capacity.
-The Commission also found that on reticulated pipelines with zoned rates, segmentation can be limited to the zones for which the customer pays.
-The rate design used by a pipeline does not dictate or mirror how a pipeline system actually operates.
-The actual location of a customer’s primary receipt and primary delivery point determines whether firm transportation capacity exists on a reticulated pipeline like Gulf South.
-The zones that this transaction theoretically uses, are irrelevant to the awarding of firm capacity or determining how gas molecules actually move on Gulf South.
+The Commission also found that, on reticulated pipelines with zoned rates, segmentation can be limited to the zones for which the customer pays.
+The rate design used by a pipeline, however, does not dictate or mirror how a pipeline system physically operates.
+The actual location of a customer’s primary receipt and primary delivery points determine whether firm transportation capacity exists on a reticulated pipeline like Gulf South.
+The rates charged for this transaction are irrelevant to the availability of firm capacity or determining how gas molecules actually move on Gulf South.
 The rate design selected by a pipeline is totally irrelevant to whether it is operationally feasible for a pipeline to segment its capacity.
 This fundamental flaw in the Commission’s analysis requires this Court to reverse this aspect of Order No. 637.

 Throughout the entire rulemaking process, the Commission has relied upon an overly simplistic model of how segmentation would work to justify its segmentation policy.
 Developing an industry-wide policy based upon this overly simplistic example ignores the operational complexities that exist on many pipelines.
 For example, the Commission did not present an example of how segmentation would work on a system that has bidirectional gas flows or a system that has both receipt and delivery points located across the entire system.
-For a generic policy to be the product of reasoned decision-making, it must be applicable to all pipelines, not just the simplest pipeline system in the grid.
-The Commission’s failure to adequately justify its new policy and overturned long-standing and well reasoned decisions must not be upheld by this Court.
+For a generic policy to be the product of reasoned decision-making, it must be able to be applied to, and implemented on, all pipelines, not just the simplest pipeline system in the grid.
+The Commission’s failure to adequately justify its new policy and the overturning of its long-standing and well reasoned decisions must not be upheld by this Court.

 {insert to be developed later how on segmentation will effect those pipelines that already have segmentation}

-The Commission’s segmentation policy will also result in numerous transportation contracts having to be rewritten since segmentation would dramatically change numerous existing firm transportation contracts.
+The Commission’s segmentation policy will also result in numerous transportation contracts having to be rewritten[how will they have to be rewritten?
+What will change?].
 The Commission has not limited the impact of this policy to new contracts entered into after the effective date of a pipeline’s segmentation provisions.
-Pipelines will be forced to grant existing customers a enhanced service without the ability to renegotiate or re-price its transportation contracts.
-Thus, the Commission’s attempt to rewrite all pipeline contracts is inappropriate. {needs to expand this portion of and add legal support}
+Pipelines will be forced to grant existing customers an enhanced service without the ability to renegotiate or re-price their transportation contracts.
+Thus, the Commission’s attempt to rewrite all pipeline contracts is inappropriate. {needs to expand this portion of and add legal support} [Is there a valid argument here?
+I don’t believe that service agreements generally say anything about capacity release or segmentation, which rights are covered in tariffs.
+However, the change in rights and the appropriateness of the rate, particularly a discount given to a customer, seems valid.]

 The Commission failed to justify adequately its segmentation policy and its decision to reverse numerous long-standing decisions.
 These basic failures resulted in the adoption of a policy that is not the product of reasoned decision making.
-In addition, the Commission’s attempt to rely upon an overly simplistic example of how segmentation would work to justify its policy clearly reflects the arbitrary nature of this aspect of Order No. 637.
+In addition, the Commission’s attempt to rely upon an overly simplistic example of how segmentation would work, in order to justify its policy, clearly reflects the arbitrary nature of this aspect of Order No. 637.
 Therefore, this Court must reverse the Commission’s generic segmentation policy.